braop/GitHubActions/README.md

           file: app/build/outputs/apk/release/app-release-unsigned.apk
 ```

-2. Add create project on firebase and app and install firebase sdk to android as instructed
+2. Create project on firebase and app and install firebase sdk to android as instructed
 3. Add secrets to github: FIREBASE_APP_ID and FIREBASE_TOKEN
 4. Add tester to firebase app distribution